 Aside from access to cash, human resource availability is one of the most important challenges affecting SMEs, and one that is typically less of an issue for their larger counterparts.
 More specifically, from the supply chain perspective, SMEs may be less able to afford a team of supply chain managers and specialists.

-This places many smaller businesses in a position where managers wear multiple hats, each perhaps taking responsibility along with their teams, for specific elements of supply chain operations.
+This places many smaller businesses in position where managers wear multiple hats, each perhaps taking responsibility along with their teams, for specific elements of supply chain operations.

 The problem with this plate-spinning approach (which is often more of a necessity than a preferred strategy) is twofold.
 Firstly, supply chain management usually takes a back seat to other areas of business functionality, especially during busy times.
 Secondly, there is seldom any room or time for managers and teams to align and collaborate to manage the supply chain holistically.